WildElf/tipCalc/README.md

 rather tricky.
 Apple's documentation seemed bereft of any answers.
 Proposed solutions that came up in searches from the past year didn't work.
 Finally, a discussion from 2009 came up with the right search terms that exposed the correct function call.

+Scaling text size seemed overly complex, so played with other animation tricks.

+Locale information finding was tricky, but I wanted to allow a big list of other countries.
+The enums are pretty hacky, but were managed with command-line text tools, which made implementation and updates easier than might appear.

+Locale and animation library research easily took the most time.

 ## License